How to Choose the Best Hiking Backpack for Your Adventures? (in 2026)

 Osprey Talon 22 Daypack

-See the Osprey Talon 22 See the Women’s Osprey Tempest 20
+See the Osprey Talon 22 See the Women’s Osprey Tempest 22

 Introducing our top pick, the Osprey Talon 22, a versatile multi-sport backpack designed for activities like hiking, skiing, biking, and more.
 This lightweight yet robust pack features a reliable carrying system and an external hydration sleeve capable of holding a 3L reservoir.
 Crafted with high-tenacity nylon that’s bluesign-approved, the Talon 22 ensures durability and sustainability go hand in hand.

-Despite its 22L volume, don’t let the size of the Osprey Talon 22 deceive you – this pack offers an abundance of storage options.
+Despite its 22L volume, don’t let its size deceive you – this pack offers an abundance of storage options.
 With numerous pockets strategically placed throughout the pack, you’ll find ample space to store all your gear for a long day hike or any other outdoor excursion.
-This pack includes a LidLock bike helmet attachment, stow-on-the-go trekking pole attachment, side and slash mesh pockets, and a hipbelt with two zippered hipbelt pockets, all designed for easy access to your essentials while on the go.
+This pack includes a LidLock bike helmet attachment, Stow-on-the-Go trekking pole attachment, side and slash mesh pockets, and a hipbelt with two zippered hipbelt pockets, all designed for easy access to your essentials while on the go.
+The pack also has a breathable AirScape back panel intended to facilitate air circulation.
+The truth is that this feature may or may not work for you, depending mainly on the user, activity, level of exertion, and environment.

 #2 Deuter Speed Lite 21